Welcome my TryMyUI review.

 If you’re not familiar with user testing, it’s a way for developers and designers to see how people interact with their websites and apps in real-life situations.

-By following specific tasks, you (as a tester) record both your screen and your voice while performing specific tasks and expressing your thoughts, suggestions (and frustrations).
+By following specific instructions, you (as a tester) record both your screen and your voice while performing specific tasks and expressing your thoughts and suggestions (as well as your frustrations).

-Founded in 2010, TryMyUi is a platform that brings business owners, as well as web and app creators together with real-world users (testers) to improve digital products… and it’s an important job.
+Founded in 2010, TryMyUi is a platform that brings business owners, web developers, and app creators together with real-world users (testers) to improve digital products… and it’s an important job.

 Today, the entire web, and the digital world we use and love is an evolution rooted in that relationship between developers and users.